mineraldragon/ACDC_2022/README.md

 This determines the number of iterations that the model trains.
 We have good experience using at least 10 epochs.

 <code>WINDOW_LENGTHS = {'Chi': 0.25,'Tr': 0.25,'Ph': 0.40,'Tw': 0.5}</code>
 Window lengths in seconds are set for each vocalization type.
-The names of the calls ‘Chi’, ‘Tr’ ‘Ph’ and ‘Tw’ have to correspond to folder names in the ‘training_data’ folder.
+The names of the calls ‘Chi’, ‘Tr’ ‘Ph’ and ‘Tw’ have to correspond to folder names in the <code>training_data</code> folder.
 If different or additional classes need to be trained, this variable needs to change accordingly

 <code>TRAINING_SEGMENTS_PER_CALL</code>
 This is a target number of segments which determines whether the data needs to be augmented.
 It makes sense to set this value equal to the class with the most segments so that other classes are augmented and get the same number, removing class imbalance.